 – Avoid using public Wifi and even your hotel’s Wifi if at all possible

 – Keep your travel documents in the hotel room safe

 – Log out of websites on your smart phone and any websites if you bring a laptop or other device with you on your trip

 Upon your return home:

 – Consider changing passwords for your major accounts

 – Thoroughly go through your account statements for any irregularities

 – Check your credit report to make sure no new accounts were opened in your name while you were away

-If you suspect identity theft or fraud, please contact us immediately at 888.966.GUARD (4827) or email email@example.com.
+We hope you have a wonderful holiday vacation.
+If you suspect identity theft or fraud, please contact us immediately at 888.966.GUARD (4827) or email [email protected].
 Day or night, we’ve got your back and will always be open for you.